tracemouse/MusicBeeFly/README.md

 Please remember to set a password.

 - Your computer is a part of the family network:
-No need to set the password for easy using.
+No need to set the password.

 ### MuiscBee Fly App Usage ###